-ME4340 Title: Research Methodology Lab LTPC
+ME4340 Title: Research Methodology Lab LTPC0 021

-0 0 2 1
+021

 Version No. 1.0

 Course Prerequisites Nil

 Objectives To learn to prepare reports and charts

 Expected Outcome On successful completion of this course the student will have knowledge to analyse and prepare reports

-Lis t of Experiments
+List of Experiments

-1. Basics of Excel- data entry, editing and saving, establishing and copying a formula.
-2. Functions in excel, copy and paste and exporting to MS word document 3.
-Graphical presentation of data -Histogram, frequency polygon, pie-charts and bar diagrams.
-4. SPSS, opening SPSS, layout, menu and icons analyzing the data using different statistical techniques.
+Basics of Excel- data entry, editing and saving, establishing and copying a formu la.

+2. Functions in exc cel, copy and paste and exporting to MS word document

+3. Graphical prese ntation of data -Histogram, frequency polygon, pie-charts and ba r diagrams.

+SPSS, layout, menu and icons analyzing the data using different s

 Mode of Evaluation Internal and External Examinations

-Recommended by 03-03-2018
+Recommended by 11-07-2020

 Board of Studied on

-Date of 11-06-2018
+Date of 13-09-2020

 Approval by the

 Academic

-Council on

-Unit-wise Course Outcome Descriptions BL Level Employability (Emp)/ Skill(S)/ Entrepreneurship (Ent)/ None (Use, for more than One) CO1 demonstrate knowledge of research processes (reading, evaluating, and developing); 2 S CO2 demonstrate knowledge of research processes (reading, evaluating, and developing); 3 S CO3 employ American Psychological Association (APA) formats for citations of print and electronic materials; 3 Emp
+Unit-wise Course Outcome Descriptions BL Level Employability (Emp)/ Skill(S)/ Entrepreneurship (Ent)/ None (Use , for more than One) CO1 demonstrate knowledge of research processes (reading, evaluating, and developing); 2 S CO2 demonstrate knowledge of research processes (reading, evaluating, and developing); 3 S CO3 employ American Psychological Association (APA) formats for citations of print and electronic materials; 3 Emp